Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 12.08.2021

 Embassy of the Grand Duchy of Luxembourg in Lithuania

-Ambassador with residence in Warsaw: Mr Conrad BRUCH
+Ambassador with residence in Warsaw: Mr Paul SCHMIT

 ul.
 Sloneczna 15

-Honorary Consul with Jurisdiction over the constituencies of Kaunas, Alytus, Marijampole, Taurage and Klaipeda in Kaunas:
+Honorary Consul with Jurisdiction over the Constituencies of Kaunas, Alytus, Marijampole, Taurage, and Klaipeda:

 Mr Ramunas GARBARAVICIUS

-Honorary Consul with jurisdiction over the constituencies Vilnius, Utena, Panevezys, Siauliai and Telisi in Vilnius:
+Honorary Consul with jurisdiction over the Constituencies of Vilnius, Utena, Panevezys, Siauliai. and Telisi: